-First of all, find somebody you trust to talk about it.
-It could be your parents, a close friend, your doctor or a therapist.
+First of all, find somebody you trust to talk to about it.
+It could be your parents, close friends, doctors or therapists.

-There are so many strategies to help you with, and yo don´t need to go through it by yourself.
+There are many strategies to help you with, and you don´t need to go through them yourself.

-I have witnessed youngsters overcoming their fears, who were able to do things they couldn`t even think off.
+I have witnessed youngsters overcoming their fears and being able to do things they couldn`t even think of.